preesm/preesm.github.io/_docs/03-buildpreesm.md

 ### Install Java

 Preesm requires the Eclipse environment, which runs on the Java platform.
 If you do not have Java yet, the Eclipse IDE will provide it.
-Otherwise, make sure the to have the version 17 or 18 of Java*.
+Otherwise, make sure the to have the version 17 Java*.
-*Java 19+ can be used to run and develop in Preesm, but cannot be used to run Maven commands for unit tests and product generation.
+*Java 18 and 19 can be used to run and develop in Preesm, but may not be usable to run Maven commands for unit tests and product generation.

 ### Eclipse